larryhastings/pyweek34/README.md

   to pick up all of them before you can leave the level.
 Just run up and touch one to collect it!
 You might need to jump a little.

-* *Color actuators!*  These are colored tubes that give you the ability to toggle a color whenever you want!
+* *Color actuators!*  These look like colored tubes.
+They give you the ability to toggle a color whenever you want!
 Only lasts through the end of the level.

 * A shiny new *Whitegun!*  This is a gun that shoots the color white.
   Use it to whitewash Monsters out of existence.
 You can also shoot